MEDICINE AND SURGERY "F"

 THE REGISTRATION OF ATTENDANCE TO THIS ON-LINE LECTURE IS ACTIVE!

-To register your's attendance please type in your matricola number
+To register your's attendance please type in your surname and matricola number.

 Notice that your attendance will be registered only if you completed the reading, questions, and audios, and that you cannot interrupt and resume the session (but you can repeat it as many times as you like).
 Remember to press the [send] button before leaving this page!
 A confirmation message will appear at the end of this page.

 A comment section has been added at the end of this lecture.
 Adding a comment or question does not require registration with your matricola number, feel free to comment whenever you like.

 Some 400 mg of heme are degraded and excreted daily by healthy adults as bilirubin derivatives.
 Over 70% of the heme derives from the turnover of hemoglobin (i.e. from aged erythrocytes or erythrocyte precursors), the rest from other hemoproteins present in all the body cells.